A New Guy at the Round Table

 We all laughed.

-“I can see how having that as an option may be a good thing,” Allen said.
+“I can see how having that as an option may be a good thing,” Dave said.

 “It’s hard to imagine things getting that bad,” I offered weakly.